RuthSo/wotech-first/README.md

-Read me file uses markdown syntax to edit any text, formulas or codes.
+Readme file uses markdown syntax to edit any text, formulas or codes.

 # Welcome to my repository